indeedhat/automux/README.md

         #       trying to create more complex ones
         size = 30

-        # The sub directory to open the split in
+        # The sub directory to open the split in (relative to the containing window)
         dir = "sub_dir/"
     }
 }